luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/03/05-synthmorphs.md

 ### Aviary Module

-Apiary modules are Aviary modules are bot carriers.
+Aviary modules are bot carriers.
 While any bot can be integrated as a flexbot module, aviaries provide a protective enclosure for the bots and a hive to keep them repaired.
 They can hold 1 small bot or 5 very small bots. for nanoswarm hives.

 <!-- CLEANED blockquote class="indent stat-list" -->